MoonPoet/xaprb-src/content/blog/2013/using-gpg-in-gmail-on-a-mac.md

   - Security
 ---

-I used to use the FireGPG extension to encrypt and decrypt text in a browser -- including wikis, for example, where sensitive client information could be stored.
+I used to use the FireGPG extension to encrypt and decrypt text in a browser---including wikis, for example, where sensitive client information could be stored.
 It's been a while since I had that need, but recently I wanted to send a GPG-encrypted message to a coworker, and FireGPG has been discontinued for years.

 <!--more-->